 Motorola Solutions Inc lost a bid to dismiss a class-action lawsuit accusing it of misleading shareholders about deteriorating prospects for its cellphone business, resulting in investment losses.

-In a decision on Monday, U.S. District Judge Amy St. Eve in Chicago said there is a "genuine dispute" as to whether predecessor company Motorola Inc in 2006 and early 2007 hid key information about its ability to compete with rivals including Nokia Oyj and Samsung Electronics Co Ltd.
+In a decision on Monday, U.S. District Judge Amy St. Eve in Chicago said there is a genuine dispute as to whether predecessor company Motorola Inc in 2006 and early 2007 hid key information about its ability to compete with such rivals as Nokia Oyj and Samsung Electronics Co Ltd.

-The plaintiffs, led by two Michigan pension funds, said they lost money as Motorola shares lost more than one-fourth of their value from October 2006 to early January 2007, when the company warned of lower-than-expected quarterly results.
+The plaintiffs, led by two Michigan pension funds, said they bought Motorola stock at inflated prices, only to see it lose more than one-fourth of its value from October 2006 to early January 2007, when the company warned of lower-than-expected quarterly results.

 The lead plaintiffs are the Macomb County Employees' Retirement System and the St. Clair Shores Police and Fire Pension System.
 Defendants also included several former Motorola executives, including then-Chief Executive Ed Zander.